sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 ## 10. Performance AddOn Operator not supported
 The [OpenShift Performance Addon operator](https://docs.openshift.com/container-platform/4.9/scalability_and_performance/cnf-performance-addon-operator-for-low-latency-nodes.html) helps in tuning the cluster for applications seeking performance benefits via low latency configurations on the nodes.

 This operator is not currently supported on Satellite/ROKS.
-Also since the `PerformanceProfile` resource that is used to enable some of these setttings requires support for `MachineConfig`/`MachineConfigPool`, (IBM ROKS documentation points to alternative ways for tuning performance for RH CoreOS worker nodes)[https://cloud.ibm.com/docs/openshift?topic=openshift-rhcos-performance].
+Also since the `PerformanceProfile` resource that is used to enable some of these setttings requires support for `MachineConfig`/`MachineConfigPool`, [IBM ROKS documentation points to alternative ways for tuning performance for RH CoreOS worker nodes](https://cloud.ibm.com/docs/openshift?topic=openshift-rhcos-performance).

 ## 11. PTP Operator not supported
-The (OpenShift Precision Time Protocol operator)[https://docs.openshift.com/container-platform/4.9/networking/using-ptp.html] is not currently supported on Satellite/ROKS.
+The [OpenShift Precision Time Protocol operator](https://docs.openshift.com/container-platform/4.9/networking/using-ptp.html) is not currently supported on Satellite/ROKS.

 ## 12. Real time kernel not supported
-RH OCP allows users to (switch to a realtime kernel on bare metal workers)[https://docs.openshift.com/container-platform/4.9/post_installation_configuration/machine-configuration-tasks.html#nodes-nodes-rtkernel-arguments_post-install-machine-configuration-tasks].
+RH OCP allows users to [switch to a realtime kernel on bare metal workers](https://docs.openshift.com/container-platform/4.9/post_installation_configuration/machine-configuration-tasks.html#nodes-nodes-rtkernel-arguments_post-install-machine-configuration-tasks).
 This is typically required by telco workloads like RAN components (Centralized Unit(CU), Distribution Unit (DU)), etc. that seek low latency and high degree of determinism.
 RH OCP manages to install and enable `kernel-rt` on baremetal worker nodes via `machigeConfig` support.

 Currently, IBM Satellite/ROKS does not yet support replacing the kernel on the CoreOS workers with a real-time kernel.